Aaron Dworkin

 Aaron Paul Dworkin (born September 11, 1970) is an American violinist and music educator.
+He founded the Sphinx Organization to foster diversity in classical music.

 Early life

 Dworkin was born on September 11, 1970 in Monticello, New York, to Vaughn and Audeen Moore, but they were forced to give their son up for adoption.
 His biological mother is of Irish descent and his biological father is African-American.
 When he was two weeks old, he was adopted by Barry and Susan Dworkin.
 The Dworkins were both New York City College professors, with a specialization in neuroscience.
 Susan had been an amateur violinist before Aaron's adoption, and when he was about five years old, she began to play again.
 She played Bach pieces which gave Aaron an interest in music.
 At age 10, his parents moved the family from Manhattan to Hershey, Pennsylvania because they both got jobs at the Hershey Medical Center.

 In his youth, he attended the Peabody Institute and Philadelphia's New School of Music.
 By his teens, he was performing regularly with the Hershey Youth Orchestra and the Harrisburg Youth Symphony.
 For his junior and senior year of high school, he attended the Interlochen Arts Academy, after his parents convinced him he needed to transfer.
 He had been unhappy about attending his other high school because he'd encountered racial prejudice.